-The town of Jiufen was founded during the Japanese Occupation.
-It wasn’t until gold was discovered in the mountains surrounding the town that the Jiufen developed into a busy area.
+Jiufen Town was founded during the Japanese Occupation.
+When the Japanese discovered in the mountains surrounding the town that the Jiufen developed into a busy area.
 Nowadays, Jiufen is a tourist destination where visitors can still see many of the remnants of Japanese architecture.
-Due to its location on the side of a mountain, the views of the ocean below are spectactular.
+Due to its location on the side of a mountain, the views of the ocean below are spectacular.
 Visitors can wander the tiny alleys fulls of vendors selling great foods and Taiwanese crafts.

 Jiufen is mainly a collections of tight alleys that climb up the side of a small mountain.
 When you turn around and look out, you can see some amazing views of the ocean and small outcropping below.
 Jiufen can be very foggy and rainy, so any view is a good one.